-Jackie Aanonsen McEwan is the founder of Gluten Free Follow Me, the guide to living gluten free.
-Five years ago, Jackie learned she had celiac disease.
+Jackie McEwan is the founder of Gluten Free Follow Me, the guide to living gluten-free.
+Eleven years ago, Jackie learned she had celiac disease.
 She had just graduated from Georgetown University and moved to New York City for her finance job.
 Jackie had to figure out what gluten was, what foods she could eat, what foods she had to avoid, and the nuances in between.
-It was incredibly overwhelming, and she wished she had a go-to guide to tell her all she needed to know about following a gluten free diet.
-This manual did not yet exist so Jackie did a ton of research and learned how to maneuver being gluten free at restaurants and in her own kitchen.
+It was incredibly overwhelming, and she wished she had a go-to guide to tell her all she needed to know about following a gluten-free diet.
+This manual did not yet exist so Jackie did a ton of research and learned how to maneuver being gluten-free at restaurants and in her own kitchen.
 Gluten Free Follow Me was born! glutenfreefollowme.com allows users to do their own customized searches across 2,500+ gluten-free friendly eateries, products, and recipes she’s personally reviewed and made.

 Jackie is so happy that she can share what she’s learned and have others benefit from her experiences and research.
 She wants everyone to feel comfortable when eating.
-Whether you have to be gluten free, choose to be gluten free, or have a family member or friend that follows a gluten free diet, we all deserve to eat well!
-Jackie loves to discover gluten-free options locally & in her travels, finding the best products, and developing her own gluten free creations.
+Whether you have to be gluten-free, choose to be gluten-free, or have a family member or friend that follows a gluten-free diet, we all deserve to eat well!
+Jackie loves to discover gluten-free options locally & in her travels, find the best products, and develop her own gluten-free creations.

-Over five years ago, my sports doctor had all of his patients take a food intolerance test, and gluten came up in my test results.
+Nine years ago, my sports doctor had all of his patients take a food intolerance test, and gluten came up in my test results.
 I was like, what’s gluten?!
 Looking back, my diagnosis made a lot of sense because I would get sick at least once a week in college.
 In college, I would eat stir fry on Sundays (using gluten-filled soy sauce) and always felt nauseous.
 I would get sick after eating my favorite sandwich at Cosi and thought it was food poisoning.
 I went to the Emergency Room at a nearby hospital a few times because I couldn’t keep any food or water down.
 I had these reactions throughout college but no one ever brought up gluten as a reason for my sickness.
 I normalized these reactions because they had unfortunately become normal to me.
 Gluten sensitivity/intolerance and celiac disease were not as wide-spread as they are now.
 Looking back, it seems silly that I never pressed doctors on what was making me sick but gluten wasn’t in the forefront of my mind or their minds.

 I was incredibly overwhelmed when I finally found out that gluten was making me sick.
 I didn’t even realize I was sick!
 I had recently moved to New York City and was so excited to eat out at all the restaurants.
 I went to a few gastroenterologists and found out I didn’t just have a gluten intolerance – I also had celiac disease.

 My diagnosis forced me to rethink what I was eating because I had to immediately cut gluten out of my diet.
-My first thought was that I had just bought a Costco-size of Quaker Oat’s instant oatmeal packets which I kept in my desk at work (oats need to be certified gluten free in order to be safe).
+My first thought was that I had just bought a Costco-size of Quaker Oat’s instant oatmeal packets which I kept in my desk at work (oats need to be certified gluten-free in order to be safe).

 Gluten is a mixture of proteins found in wheat and related grains, including barley, rye, oat, and all their species and hybrids.
 Gluten helps food maintain their shape, acting as a glue that holds food together.
 Gluten can be found in many types of food – not just bread!
-Gluten is commonly found in breads, baked goods, soups, pasta, cereal, sauces, salad dressings, but there are so many gluten free alternatives nowadays so it really isn’t hard to be gluten free!
+Gluten is commonly found in breads, baked goods, soups, pasta, cereal, sauces, salad dressings, but there are so many gluten-free alternatives nowadays so it really isn’t hard to be gluten-free!

-Many mainstream products label their products as gluten free if they are or have adjusted their products to make them gluten free.
-The gluten free diet has become more popular with greater public awareness and better diagnoses.
+Many mainstream products label their products as gluten-free if they are or have adjusted their products to make them gluten-free.
+The gluten-free diet has become more popular with greater public awareness and better diagnoses.
 More and more people are discovering that they have celiac disease or a gluten sensitivity.
 I’m glad that it’s become more acknowledged because it’s making people more mindful of allergies and thoughtful about what’s best for their body.

 People react differently to gluten.
 My reaction to gluten is I have to throw up anywhere from three to ten hours after eating it.
 I definitely don’t miss the 3am trips to the bathroom after getting glutened at dinner.
 Thankfully this reaction hasn’t happened to me in a long time since I’m so careful.
 I’m very sensitive to gluten, so I will know if I ingest it!
 This is why I do a lot of research before eating out and ask questions regarding cross contamination and food preparation.
 Other symptoms can be bloating, skin rashes and red-like skin, digestive discomfort, diarrhea, constipation, headache, tiredness, weight loss, stomach aches, nausea, and more.

 Celiac disease is an autoimmune disease and affects about 1% of the general population.
 Unfortunately, many people who have celiac disease don’t even know that they have it.
-I’m so thankful that I found out five years ago because if it goes untreated, it can lead to malabsorption, osteoporosis, iron deficiency, other autoimmune diseases, and in general a reduced quality of life.
-Ladies, if you’re having trouble getting pregnant, try going on a gluten free diet.
+I’m so thankful that I found out nine years ago because if it goes untreated, it can lead to malabsorption, osteoporosis, iron deficiency, other autoimmune diseases, and in general a reduced quality of life.
+Ladies, if you’re having trouble getting pregnant, try going on a gluten-free diet.
 Many doctors now know enough about gluten’s impact to recommend this.

 Many people feel better when they give up gluten, and they end up self-diagnosing themselves as it can be tough to diagnosis gluten sensitivity.
-If you feel better going gluten free (just like with anything), then by all means, continue to do so!
+If you feel better going gluten-free (just like with anything), then by all means, continue to do so!

 I miss it a bit when I’m out with a group of people and everyone but me is eating the bread from the bread basket.
 However, rather than filling up on the bread, I am able to eat more of the “real food” later on in the meal.
-When a restaurant does serve gluten free bread, it makes me appreciate it even more.
+When a restaurant does serve gluten-free bread, it makes me appreciate it even more.
 I definitely don’t miss my gluten reaction, so it’s all worth it in the end.

-If you have to follow a gluten free diet for health reasons, please don’t cheat!
+If you have to follow a gluten-free diet for health reasons, please don’t cheat!
 You’re directly hurting your body, and it isn’t worth it!